statmike/SAS-Mini-Projects/Readme.md

 ##Contribute
 Have something to add?
 Just fork it, change it, and create a pull request!

-Comments, questions, suggestion?
+Have comments, questions, suggestions?
 Just use the issues feature here in github

 ##How to use this repository
 Each subfolder contains a project.
 Each project has its own readme file and folder structure.
-Some project will reference other projects for components.
+Some projects will reference other projects for components.

 ##Layout
 The folder structure for this repository is: